Escape attempts and victims of the inner German border: Escape methods

 Refugees used a variety of methods to escape across the border.
 The great majority crossed on foot, though some took more unusual routes.
 One of the most spectacular was the balloon escape in September 1979 of eight people from two families in a home-made hot-air balloon.
 Their flight involved an ascent to more than 2500 m before landing near the West German town of Naila, inspiring the 1982 film Night Crossing and the 2018 film Balloon.
+The three Bethke brothers escaped on separate occasions by floating an air mattress across the Elbe, ziplining over the Berlin Wall, and flying ultralight aircraft into East Berlin and back.
+Another attempt to escape with an ultralight aircraft involved the homebuilt Wagner DOWA 81, but has been stopped before it could be performed.

 Other escapees relied more on physical strength and endurance.
 An escapee in 1987 used meat hooks to scale the border fences, while in 1971 a doctor swam 45 km across the Baltic Sea from Rostock almost to the Danish island of Lolland before he was picked up by a West German yacht.
 Another escapee used an air mattress to escape across the Baltic in 1987.
 Mass escapes were rare.
 One of the few that succeeded took place on 2 October 1961, when 53 people from the border village of Böseckendorf – a quarter of the village's population – escaped en masse, followed by another 13 inhabitants in February 1963.
 An unusual mass escape occurred in September 1964 when 14 East Germans, including eleven children, were smuggled across the border in a refrigerated truck.
 They were able to escape detection by being concealed under the carcasses of slaughtered and stuffed pigs being transported to the West.